henrietb2014-dot/FIFA-World-Cup-Analysis/README.md

  ACKNOWLEDGEMENT

-This project was completed as part of a Data Analytics Capstone Project, demonstrating practical skills in data modeling, business intelligence, dashboard design, and interactive reporting.
+This project was completed as part of my Data Analytics Capstone Project, demonstrating practical skills in data modeling, business intelligence, dashboard design, and interactive reporting.